NASA-PDS/pds-api/README.md

 This repository is the entry point for the NASA PDS federated API specifications.

-PDS is willing to develop restful web APIs for different applications (so far, data search, dois) without a priori limitation of what the API is relevant for.
+PDS is willing to develop rest-ful web APIs for different applications (so far, data search, dois) without a priori limitation of what the API is relevant for.

 The detailed documentation can be found https://nasa-pds.github.io/pds-api/